When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Buying a fat bike is a matter of personal choice.
 But you don’t need to live near a beach or in a cold climate to justify getting one.
 Fat bikes make great, comfortable back-road commuter bikes, especially if your local roads are full of pot-holes!

 This really comes down to budget and the amount of power you need.
-There are two main options for electric conversion are mid-drive motors like the Bafang BBSHD or a direct drive or geared hub motor.
+There are two main options for electric conversion mid-drive motors like the Bafang BBSHD or rear wheel motors, like the Bafang hub motor.
+Both of the aforementioned motors can be quite pricey.
+But, thankfully, there are plenty of cheap e-bike kits available.

 If you are fitting a mid-drive motor, the best option would be a Bafang.
 The only motor previously available in 100mm or 120mm version was their flagship BBSHD model, but recently some suppliers have started selling the BBS01B 250w and BBS02B 500w and 750w models with an extended motor shaft allowing for fitment to most fat bikes.
 These motor shaft extending kits can also be purchased and fitted to a Bafang motor you already own – useful if you want to transfer your existing BBS01 / BBS02 from a regular bike to a fat bike.